Love Is

 We attach love to all kinds of emotions and feelings.

-We believe we love others when we are satisfied in the ways we order them to our world.
+We believe we love others when we are satisfied with how we order them into our world.

 We do these things believing we know what love is.